Am I required to disclose a disability?

 “Substantially limiting” essentially means that one or a number of major life activities, including bodily functions, are affected by the disability.
 An individual's impairment must substantially limit one or more major life activities that an average person can perform with little or no difficulty.

 - normal cell growth; and

 - digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine and reproductive functions.

 This list does not include all possible effects that may result from a variety of disabling conditions.

 How is a disability established under the ADAA?

 Determining the existence of a disability:

 Some disabilities are visible and clearly permanent.
-These individuals do not need to provide further documentation of a disability when requesting an accommodation.
+These individuals may not need to provide further documentation of a disability when requesting an accommodation.
 For others, a healthcare provider should indicate the nature of the disability to EOO, referring to the major life activities discussed above.
 Supervisors and faculty members should not attempt to determine whether an individual has a disability.
-Please contact EOO.
+Please contact Equal Opportunity and Outreach.

 Determining an appropriate accommodation:

 The healthcare provider determines whether the individual needs an accommodation to perform the essential functions of a position.
 Supervisors should not attempt to determine whether an accommodation is needed or what accommodations are appropriate.
 Instead, all inquiries should be made as follows: